abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 ####  Connect to your instance

 After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you.
-To connect from the console, follow the steps below:
+To connect to your instance using the browser-based client from the Amazon EC2 console, follow the steps below:

 * Select the EC2 instance you created and choose "Connect"
-* Select "A Java SSH client directly from my browser".
-Ensure Java is installed and enabled.
-* Enter the Private key path (example: C:\KeyPairs\my-key-pair.pem)
-* Choose "Launch SSH Client"
+* Choose EC2 Instance Connect (browser-based SSH connection), Connect.

-**Note**: You can also connect to a linux instance via [SSH client](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+You can also connect to a linux instance via [SSH client](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) of your choice in your computer.
+In mac computer, SSH client is built in the terminal.
 You can use MobaXterm or PuTTY to SSH if you are using windows.
 Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) to learn more about that.

 Follow steps [here](https://gist.github.com/djsegal/9f894093165795c9350a0fedd7a8d1f5) if you want to install anaconda in the newly created instance and serve a jupyter notebook from your instance.